 The Suits decided to commission a new version–by young hottie Cher (here in a memorable shocking yellow mini-dress on The Smothers Brothers’ TV show), produced by hubby Sonny (Bono, not Rollins; and not that Bono, but the mayor of Palm Springs—oh, forget it!) which was released as a single in June, and made it up to #32.
 Bacharach said laconically that Cher’s version was “different than how I had envisioned it.”

 To coplimcate the matter even further—there were at least eight other versions recorded by the time of the movie’s release (August, 1966).
 I won’t even go into which version was included on which version of the movie soundtrack record.

 Despite its messy release history, ‘Alfie’ has become one of the most iconic pop hits of the past half century, a song that can stand proudly with the best of the Great American Songbook.
 It’s been covered by everyone and the kitchen sink, including Stevie Wonder’s knockout harmonica hit version from 1968 (here live with Burt), a lovely version by Barbra Streisand and Whitney Houston.

-Cilla Black died this week.
+Cilla Black died in 2015.
 Her small reputation in the US was as a cohort of The Beatles et al in the early days of The Cavern.
 There’s a quite charming, unpretentious British mini-series bio-pic “Cilla” from 2014 documenting those days quite realistically, recommended for fans of the era.
 But in the UK, she had 11 Top Ten hits from 1964-1971, including three written for her by Lennon and McCartney (‘Love of the Loved’, ‘Step Inside Love’, and ‘It’s For You’, three very evocative clips).

 From the late 1960s, Cilla began a long career as a hostess of a variety of television shows, making her a major household face and name in the UK.